Group-4W/SoftEng/CODE_OF_CONDUCT.md

 - Consider different cultural backgrounds: People from different cultures may have different perspectives and values.
 Try to understand these cultural differences and how they may be influencing the person’s perspective.
 - Be open-minded: Be open to hearing different perspectives, even if they are different from your own.
 Keep an open mind and be willing to consider new ideas.
 - Be respectful: Show respect for the person’s perspective, even if you do not agree with it.
 Avoid being confrontational or dismissive.

+Meeting is been hold in everyweek in those days Monday,Wednesday and Friday.
+Signed by:
+Eduardo Manuel Costa Moreira (Scrum Master)

+Sebastian Torrejon Alonzo (Product Owner)
+Aleksandros Isufi
+Abdelhamid Elaani